Date of Award:

 Plants, Soils, and Climate

-Barnes, Charles, "Morphological Responses of Wheat (Triticum Aestivum L.) to Changes in Phytochrome Photoequilibria, Blue Light and Photoperiod" (1990).
-All Graduate Theses and Dissertations.
+Barnes, Charles, "Morphological Responses of Wheat (Triticum aestivum L.) to Changes in Phytochrome Photoequilibria, Blue Light and Photoperiod" (1990).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4353.